Handling HTTP Errors with Less Annoyance + RFC7807

 9}

-If there are only a few APIs, writing code in this manner will likely not cause significant inconvenience.
-However, as the number of APIs increases and the internal logic becomes more complex, three aspects become bothersome.
+If there are only a few APIs, writing code in this manner may not present any significant inconvenience.
+However, as the number of APIs increases and internal logic becomes more complex, three issues tend to become prominent:

-- The large volume of result log writing
+- The large number of log entries generated.

 Returning Appropriate Error Codes

-However, this does not seem to be the optimal method for human developers who receive assistance from an IDE (or Language Server).
-Furthermore, as REST API itself maximizes the utilization of the meaning contained within error codes, another approach can be proposed.
-Create a new implementation of the error
+However, this does not appear to be the optimal approach for human developers who rely on IDEs (or Language Servers).
+Furthermore, given that REST APIs inherently maximize the utilization of meaning embedded in error codes, an alternative approach can be proposed.
+A new implementation of the error interface, named HttpError, can be created to store StatusCode and Message.
+This would then be supported by helper functions such as the following:

 1err := httperror.BadRequest("wrong format")

-When an error occurs, logs are naturally recorded.
-When logging whether an API call and request were successful or failed, writing logs from the beginning to every anticipated exit point increases the amount of code to be written.
-By wrapping the handler itself, this can be managed centrally.
+When an error occurs, logs are naturally generated.
+When an API call is made and logs are recorded to indicate whether the request succeeded or failed, logging at every anticipated termination point from the outset results in a substantial increase in the amount of code to be written.
+This can be managed centrally by wrapping the handler itself.

-The following is an example of wrapping the chi
+The following is an example of wrapping a chi router:

 1package chiwrap